 Teachers are fully supported with comprehensive resources available to download on the IET Teacher Resources webpage, including image banks to use within sessions, session and training videos, and curriculum grids.

-You can sign up here, complete the 30 Day Challenge to get grant funding to cover all the costs associated with delivering the programme in your school and the team at IET will support you through the process.
+You can sign up here, and if you're in a location with funding, complete the 30 Day Challenge to get grant funding to cover all the costs associated with delivering the programme in your school and the team at IET will support you through the process.

 "There are no words that can express my appreciation for what this programme has done for the children involved.
 It is for me without doubt of huge value to UK and Irish education.
 I often tell the students that there are days that stay with you as long as you live.
 IET FIRST® LEGO® League keeps supplying our team with those, so thank you for that.”